 - You can specify an existing cabinet as a corner cabinet.

 For this example we will use a Base Cabinet, but you can use this same procedure to create corner Wall and Full Height cabinets

 To automatically place a corner cabinet

-Once you choose a cabinet, the cursor will appear as a cross hair with the Base Cabinet icon next to it.
-You will also see an outline of a corner cabinet in the corner.
+- Once you choose a cabinet, the cursor will appear as a cross hair with the Base Cabinet icon next to it.

 To specify an existing cabinet as a corner cabinet

-Click on a cabinet to select it and click the Open Object edit toolbar button.
+- Click on a cabinet to select it and click the Open Object edit button.

-On the General panel of the cabinet's specification dialog:
+- On the General panel of the Cabinet Specification dialog that opens: